nghiattran/Rules-of-thumb/Network/Computer Networking A Top-Down Approach 6th Edition.md

 Today, the two most prevalent types of broadband residential access are **digital subscriber line** (**DSL**) and **cable**.

+##### 1. DSL

-##### 1. DSL Internet access can be obtained from the same local telephone company (telco) that provides its wired local phone access.
+> DSL Internet access can be obtained from the same local telephone company (telco) that provides its wired local phone access.
 Thus, when DSL is used, a customer’s telco is also its ISP.

+##### 2. Cable

-##### 2. Cable Internet access makes use of the cable television company’s existing cable television infrastructure.
+> Cable Internet access makes use of the cable television company’s existing cable television infrastructure.

 One important characteristic of cable Internet access is that it is a shared broadcast medium: